cocos/cocos-docs/en/editor/assets/index.md

 # Assets Panel

 The **Assets** panel is an important work area for accessing and managing project assets.
 When starting a game, **Import Assets** is usually a mandatory step.
-You can use the **HelloWorld** template project when creating a new project, and you will see that the **Assets** panel already contains some basic asset types.
+Use the **HelloWorld** template project when creating a new project, and notice that the **Assets** panel already contains some basic asset types.

 ![panel action preview](img/thumb.gif)